emgong/double-takes/app/posts/2017-04-03-the-a11y-for-all.md

 ## Accessibility Benefits Everyone

 While accessibility techniques are extremely advantageous to people with disabilities, the techniques have a much wider impact.
 Here are some examples of how accessibility techniques can impact a much broader user base.
 Don't think about accessibility as helping a small group of people.
 Accessibility helps all people.

-- Ensuring navigation is possible for users that are unable to use a mouse also means that power users are able to keep our hands planted on the keyboard.
+- Ensuring navigation is possible for users that are [unable to use a mouse][keyboard-accessibility] also means that power users are able to keep our hands planted on the keyboard.
-- Increasing the size of touch targets to support unsteady hands also supports a one-handed parent who is trying to purchase your product while making a bottle.
+- Increasing the size of touch targets to [support unsteady hands][motor-accessibility] also supports a one-handed parent who is trying to purchase your product while making a bottle.
-- Using semantic web elements to provide more context to screen readers also provides that same context to search engine spiders, and to the development team maintaining the content.
+- Using [semantic web elements][semantic-accessibility] to provide more context to screen readers also provides that same context to search engine spiders, and to the development team maintaining the content.
-- Using contrast to convey differences in addition to color ensures that users with visual disabilities are able to discern content.
+- Using contrast to convey differences in addition to color ensures that users with [visual disabilities][visual-accessibility] are able to discern content.
 It also means that users viewing the content on a phone in the sun can discern the content as well.
 - Providing textual representations of audio and video content means that the content is searchable.
-- Ensuring that text can be resized for users with visual disabilities means that it can also be shared during a meeting or within a screen share.
+- Ensuring that text can be resized for users with [visual disabilities][visual-accessibility] means that it can also be shared during a meeting or within a screen share.

 In addition to this list, improving accessibility specifically for users with [cognitive disabilities][cognitive-accessibility] has very wide-reaching value.
 - Navigation that is simple and consistent makes content more discoverable to ALL users.